melt-umn/monto-v3-draft/content/draft02/index.md

 This would be a simple Client Protocol Extension adding a `flow_control` error possibility.
 When the Broker detects that requests for Products are being sent faster than Services can fulfill them, it sends this error.
+The Client SHOULD reduce its request frequency in response.

 # 9. References